 Mike Salow is a multifaceted, award-winning guitarist with over 20 years of playing experience.
 He graduated with honors from McNally Smith College of Music receiving a B.M. in guitar performance with a music business minor.
 Mike has been teaching music for over a decade and taught as part of the guitar department faculty at McNally Smith College of Music from 2013 - 2017.
 He currently teaches instrumental music at St. Paul Conservatory for Performing Artists, an arts focused high school in downtown St. Paul.
 You can find Mike sharing guitar lessons, tips, and tricks all over the internet via social media; most notably on Instagram where he’s amassed near 100,000 followers.
 To learn more about Mike go to www.mikesalow.com.

 Mike is a high-demand teacher and can only take on a select amount of new students each year.
-If you are interested in taking Lessons With Mike please make a special request when signing up with Ideal Music Lessons or email Mike directly at .
+If you are interested in taking Lessons With Mike please make a special request when signing up with Ideal Music Lessons or email Mike directly at email@example.com.

-Joe has been playing guitar for over 15 years and has been teaching for over a decade.
+Joe has been a musician for over 15 years and has been teaching for over a decade.
 He is a well versed guitar, piano, drums, percussion (marimba/xylophone/bells), bass, ukulele, songwriting, and music production instructor.
 He plays a variety of genres from funk/jam band to reggae to progressive metal.
-Joe graduated with a Bachelor’s Degree in Music Education at Saint Cloud State University and continued studying Guitar Performance at McNally Smith College .
+Joe graduated with a Bachelor’s Degree in Music Education at Saint Cloud State University and continued studying Guitar Performance at McNally Smith College.
 He has years of experience working with kids teaching private lessons, group classes, and directing several music ensembles.
 He has owned and operated the Kracker Jacks Drumline since 2015.
 No matter the time of the day, Joe can be found spreading the word: “Music is a language we all know how to speak.
 Some of us just don’t know it yet.”

 Piano, Trombone, Trumpet